tayganr/purviewlab/modules/module11.md

 > :bulb: **Did you know?**
 >
-> The **integration runtime** (IR) is the compute infrastructure that Azure Services use to provide data-integration capabilities across different network environments.
+>  Integration Runtime (IR) is a secure compute infrastructure that is used to provide the data integration capabilities across the different network environments and make sure that these activities will be executed in the closest possible region to the data store.
+>
+> Self-hosted Integration Runtime (SHIR) is an implementation of IR that is installed on an on-premises machine or virtual machine within a virtual network.

 1. In the virtual machine, open the browser and navigate to the [integration runtime download page](https://www.microsoft.com/en-us/download/confirmation.aspx?id=39717).
 If the download doesn't start automatically, download the latest version of the integraion runtime from the list presented.
 Click '**Run**' when the download begins.